 Whilst I can honestly say that I see it as an unnecessary rip off and one that I generally don’t buy into (at least at a retail level), the opportunity to celebrate love and affection through food is always appealing and is something which costs very little other than time and care.
 The added bonus of course, is that you get to share the deliciousness of your creations with your chosen mate, whilst taking extra credit for the effort (and therefore meaning) enshrined in your gastronomic treats.

 Traditional heart shapes which come in all sizes – from pans and moulds to sprinkles and chocolates, make for attractive bakes.
 The colours of love (mostly seen to be pinks and reds) encourage vibrant, beautiful, eye-catching foodie treats.
 It is possibly one of the easiest events to cook for in a way that visibly marks emotional attachment.

 If that doesn’t encourage your enthusiasm, think chocolate!
 The need to throw chocolate into the mix for Valentines is almost compulsory……..
 No excuses needed…….
 This is the food of today’s lovers be it dark, milk or white.
 An expectation that can be more than easily fulfilled in our house!

-There are a number of recipes on this blog which can be used as valentines treats, either because of their shape, colour or attention to the detail of chocolate.
-All are gluten free and are perfect for saying 'I love you', whether to partners or the kids (who may equally want to feel part of the celebrated sentiment).
+There are a number of recipes on the Gluten Free Alchemist which can be used as valentines treats, either because of their shape, colour or attention to the detail of chocolate.
+All are gluten free and are perfect for saying ‘I love you’, whether to partners or the kids (who may equally want to feel part of the celebrated sentiment).
 Check out the following for inspiration :